Compositions

 “Enemies, a Love Story”

-A work-in-progress based on Isaac Bashevis Singer’s novel of the same name.
-It tells the story of Herman Broder, a Polish Jew and survivor of Nazi persecution, living in New York in 1949.
+Based on Isaac Bashevis Singer’s novel of the same name, and with a libretto by Nahma Sandrow, ‘Enemies’ tells the story of Herman Broder, a Polish Jewish survivor of Nazi persecution, living in New York in 1948.
 It is both a farcical, romantic comedy of a man juggling three women, and a dark story chronicling the legacy of the Holocaust.
-“Enemies” was made into a successful feature film in 1989, directed by Paul Mazursky.
+Singer's novel was made into a successful feature film in 1989, directed by Paul Mazursky.
+‘Enemies’ premiered at Palm Beach Opera in 2015 and was seen at Kentucky Opera in 2018.

 Choral Music